 - The robot will be wheeled, with have a CPU in the center, which will have the program downloaded onto it and will control all of the sensors and motors.
 A touch sensor will be pointed straight forward to detect walls.

 - Right turn search strategy: The robot is programmed to move forward until it encounters a wall sensed by its touch sensor, then takes a 90 degree right turn.

 - Right turn/left turn search strategy: Same as previous, except robot alternates between right and left turns.

 - Double turn strategy: Same as previous, except turns right for two wall encounters, then left for two encounters and so on.

-- 135 degree turn strategy: At each wall encounter, robot turns 135 degrees right or left (alternating with each encounter).
+- 135-degree turn strategy: At each wall encounter, the robot turns 135 degrees right or left (alternating with each encounter).

 7. Repeat steps 2-4 for each combination of parameters.
 Four replicates will be done for each set, with each replicate starting from one of the four sides of the maze.

 Read More From Wehavekids

 - Four replicates x 2 sensor positions in maze x 2 maze patterns = 16 runs per search pattern